softpano/admutils/README.md

 # Preannouncement of admutils
 # Softpanorama collection of potentially useful sysadmin utilities

-Currently we plan to include the following written by me over the years utilities (this plan subject to change without notice):
+Currently we plan to include the following written by me over the years utilities (this plan subject to change without notice). this page is not maintained often as I prefer HTML to Markup.

- See readme.shtml for more information
+See html version of this page https://github.com/softpano/admutils/readme.shtml for more recent and complete information

+## List of utilities

 1. *dormant_user_stats* -- list users who were inactive for the specified number of days (default is 365).
 Calculates I-nodes usage too.
 1. *etcdiff* -- Creates tar file and  displays files changes since previous invocations and differences.
 Can be used as a stage to GIT or for the control of actions of multiple sysadmins with the utility etcpolice.